lessload/DNSCrypt-reload/README.md

 3. one click `Reload-dnscrypt.bat` {run as admin} to access internet with dnscrypt, script will automatic detect internet and run dnscrypt-proxy.

-( you can run script before or after connect wifi but Web Captive Portal will not show if you not run script after )<br/>
+( recommend you to run script before connect wifi , Web Captive Portal will not show if you run script after )<br/>
-( no need to stop service just restart to get internet connection )
+( no need to stop service just restart to get internet connection back )